 Hypocrisy and Fascism

 Someone might object that my conclusion is too extreme or alarmist.
-Please note that fascism is a spectrum of severity: it is currently creeping.
-And I am talking about one specific feature.
+Note that fascism is a spectrum of severity: it is currently creeping.
+I am talking about one specific feature.
 But there is more to my point.
-As I mentioned, the act of attempting to understand fascism is a political act.
+The act of attempting to understand fascism is a political act.
 It employs assumptions that fascism at some level rejects.
 We desperately seek consistency in the seemingly inconsistent.
 Objections to my claim are born out of this natural desire.

 Consider Ingsoc’s slogan in George Orwell’s 1984: “War is peace.
 Freedom is slavery.
 Ignorance is strength.”
 The slogan is the epitome of incoherence and inconsistency.
 Orwell’s point about doublethink is that to live in such a tyranny, it is not that you must live without intellectual coherence.
 It is instead that you must start seeing incoherence as coherence.
 You must abandon the standards of thinking that you once knew.
 What it means to understand changes.